cp6/steam-profile-card/README.md

 # Steam profile card
 ### Fully responsive steam profile card with friends and games list

-Has changing variables such as colors for profile status and checks to ensure certain data is available from the user.
+Has changing variables such as colors for profile status, has hover effects and checks to ensure certain data is available from the user.

+### Setup:

 Create a cron job (every 5, 10 or 15 so minutes) and point it at